 The standard recognised by First Gas as applying to transmission system diaphragm meters is BS 1776, but there are very few of these meters on the transmission system.
-Diaphragm meters are most commonly used for residential and small commercial enterprises supplied from distribution system.
+Diaphragm meters are most commonly used for residential and small commercial and industrial enterprises supplied from distribution system.
 There, it is NZS 5259 that is usually referenced as the relevant standard.
-(See section 4.3 below)
+(See section 4.3 below.)

-Figure 5 - residential gas meter installation (source: https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/Gas_meter.JPG/220px-Gas_meter.JPG)
+Figure 7 - Residential gas meter installation (source: https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/Gas\meter.JPG/220px-Gas\meter.JPG)

-3.4 GMS Safety
+3.4 GMS Safety of GMS components

 Gas is combustible and is therefore a hazardous substance when mixed with air in certain proportions (5 to 15% gas in air).
 As a result, precautions are required around certain GMS components.
 For example, pressure regulators release small amounts of gas in normal operation, so must be vented to a safe area.
-Also, any electrical equipment used to power meters (i.e., nonmechanical meters such as ultrasonic meters or Coriolis meters), analyse gas composition, or carry signals from sensing devices such as pressure and temperature transducers, must meet certified standards of 'intrinsic safety'.
+Also, any electrical equipment used to power meters (i.e., non-mechanical meters such as ultrasonic meters or Coriolis meters), analyse gas composition, or carry signals from sensing devices such as pressure and temperature transducers, or lighting in the area, must meet certified standards of 'intrinsic safety'.